Hong Kong: The Facts

 Parking:

-If traffic situation permits, the TD would provide on-street parking spaces at appropriate locations to address the demand.
+If traffic situation permits, the TD would provide on-street parking spaces at appropriate locations to address the short-term parking demand.
 To deter prolonged occupation, on-street parking spaces are metered in areas with limited spaces and high demand.
-Currently, there are about 36 900 on-street parking spaces, among which about 17 100 are non-metered and about 19 800 are metered.
+Currently, there are about 37 600 on-street parking spaces, among which about 17 400 are non-metered and about 20 200 are metered.
 Metered time mostly falls between 8am and midnight from Mondays to Saturdays and between 10am and 10pm on Sundays and public holidays.

 Road Tunnels:

 There are 23 road tunnels in Hong Kong, including three immersed-tube cross-harbour tunnels and one subsea tunnel constructed with the tunnel boring method.
-The Government owns 21 road tunnels and the other two are private tunnels.
+By end December 2024, the Government owns 21 road tunnels and the other two are private tunnels.

 The Cheung Tsing Tunnel is a dual three-lane tunnel located in the Tsing Ma Control Area.
-It was opened in 1997 and is toll-free.
+It was opened in 1997 and used by around 78 000 vehicles daily.
+It is toll-free.

-The Cross-Harbour Tunnel is a dual two-lane tunnel connecting Hung Hom and Causeway Bay.
+The Cross Harbour Tunnel is a dual two-lane tunnel connecting Hung Hom and Causeway Bay.
 Constructed under a "Build-Operate-Transfer" contract, the tunnel was opened in 1972 and has been vested in Government since 1999.
-It is used by around 104 300 vehicles daily.
+It is used by around 93 100 vehicles daily.
 The toll ranges from $8 to $50.

-The Western Harbour Crossing, opened in 1997, is a dual three-lane tunnel connecting Sai Ying Pun and West Kowloon.
+The Western Harbour Crossing is a dual three-lane tunnel connecting Sai Ying Pun and West Kowloon.
 Constructed under a "Build-Operate-Transfer" contract, the tunnel was opened in 1997 and has been vested in Government since 2023.
-It is used by around 68 200 vehicles daily.
+It is used by around 95 600 vehicles daily.
 The toll ranges from $8 to $60.

-The Scenic Hill Tunnel includes a four-lane carriageway to Zhuhai direction and a three-lane carriageway to Hong Kong direction.
+The Scenic Hill Tunnel includes a four-lane carriageway towards Zhuhai direction and a three-lane carriageway towards Hong Kong direction.
 The tunnel is part of the Hong Kong Link Road of the HZMB, which is a closed area.
-It was opened in 2018 and is toll-free.
+It was opened in 2018 and used by around 12 400 vehicles daily.
+It is toll-free.

 The Central and Wan Chai Bypass Tunnel has a dual three-lane carriageway (four lanes on westbound from Causeway Bay Typhoon Shelter to Wan Chai North) connecting the Connaught Road Central elevated road in Central, Wan Chai North and the Island Eastern Corridor in North Point.
-It was opened in 2019 and is toll-free.
+It was opened in 2019 and used by around 51 000 vehicles daily.
+It is toll-free.

 The Lung Shan Tunnel connects Fanling and Sha Tau Kok Road, while the Cheung Shan Tunnel connects Sha Tau Kok Road and Ta Kwu Ling.
-They both are dual two-lane tunnels and form part of the Heung Yuen Wai Highway.
-They were opened in 2019 and are toll-free.
+Both are dual two-lane tunnels and form part of the Heung Yuen Wai Highway.
+They were opened in 2019 and used by around 23 100 vehicles and 12 000 vehicles daily respectively.
+They are toll-free.

 The Tuen Mun-Chek Lap Kok Tunnel is a dual two-lane tunnel connecting Tuen Mun and Lantau Island.
-It was opened in 2020 and is toll-free.
+It was opened in 2020 and used by around 36 300 vehicles daily.
+It is toll-free.

 The Tseung Kwan O-Lam Tin Tunnel is a dual two-lane tunnel connecting Tseung Kwan O, Kwun Tong and the Eastern Harbour Crossing.
-It was opened in 2022 and is toll-free.
+It was opened in 2022 and used by around 27 300 vehicles daily.
+It is toll-free.

 "HKeToll" Free-Flow Tolling Service:

-HKeToll was implemented in Tsing Sha Control Area on May 7, 2023 and was expanded to all government tolled tunnels on December 24, 2023.
+HKeToll has been implemented in phases since May 7, 2023 and is now expanded to all government tolled tunnels.
 Motorists can drive through the toll plaza and pay tunnel tolls using toll tags without having to stop or queue at toll booths for payments.
-By end December 2023, more than 810 000 vehicle tags had been issued, accounting for over 99 per cent of licensed vehicles in Hong Kong.
-About 92 per cent of vehicle owners had opened "HKeToll" accounts.
+By end December 2024, about 99 per cent of licensed vehicles in Hong Kong have been issued with vehicle tags and about 94 per cent of vehicle owners had opened "HKeToll" accounts.

 Central to Mid-Levels Escalator and Walkway System: